apache/mnemonic/README.md

 * Any map-able device could be used as a non-volatile memory resource
 * Reclaim allocated memory when it is no longer used
 * Hierarchical cache pool for massive data caching
-* A set of persistent data structures is provided by bdmemgeneric project
+* A set of persistent data structures
 * Minimize memory footprint on Java heap
 * Reduce GC Overhead as following data shown (collected from Apache Spark experiments)